 With these platforms, you can create that initial spark in someone’s mind by showing them something they were not searching for.
 Similarly, influencer marketers can also help a lot in creating demand for a specific product or service you’re offering.

-But if you still want to include email here, one way you can do that is by collaborating or partnering up with other relatively well-established businesses to piggyback off their audiences.
-We’ve seen some examples of brands doing this by offering complimentary products, and no doubt, that is an excellent way of creating brand/product awareness.
+If you’re keen on incorporating email into your strategy, consider teaming up with other established businesses.
+This allows you to leverage their existing audiences, providing an effective platform for your outreach.
+We’ve seen some examples of brands doing this by offering complimentary products.
+And no doubt, that is an excellent way of creating brand/product awareness.

 For example, in the case of a B2B business, it can be a white paper or an exclusive report.
 Similarly, in the case of B2C business, it can be early access to a new product.